CertiKOS/CompCert/README.md

 We will include two diffs when distributing this development:

-  * `globmem.diff` contains the changes to the memory model described above.
+  * `compcert-globmem.diff` contains the changes to the memory model described above.
 Please refer to [this page](https://preview.tinyurl.com/yy8etrou) for further discussion.
-  * `composable-compcert.diff` contains our changes to the semantic model and our updated proofs.
+  * `compcert-rbgs.diff` contains our changes to the semantic model and our updated proofs.
 The most notable ones are discussed below.